fukatani/RefineDet_chainer/README.md

 *: I set batchsize to 22 because of memory limitation.
 The original paper used 32.

-Some training condition is different from paper.
+*:Some training condition is different from paper.

-ex.
-ESSD original paper did 3 stages training (Only SSD, Only extensional module and whole network), but I did whole training only.
+*: ESSD original paper did 3 stages training (Only SSD, Only extensional module and whole network), but I did whole training only.

-Or I may mistook unintensionally.
+*: I may mistook unintensionally.

 # Requirement